isaac-art/robyn/docs/examples.md

 ### Interaction with a Database

 It should be fairly easy to make a crud app example.
-Here's a minimal example using Prisma(`pip install prisma-client-py`) with Robyn.
+Here's a minimal example using Prisma(`pip install prisma-client`) [pypi](https://pypi.org/project/prisma-client/) with Robyn.

 ```python
 from robyn import Robyn